St. Mary's Seminary is the first Roman Catholic seminary in the nation: rich in tradition while focused on priestly preparation for the 21st-century.

 MT703 Theology of Martin Luther King, Jr. (Travel Course) Alabama Immersion FAQ Dr. Anthony Hunt PR=TH601 or permission from the instructor.
 An historical, theological, and socio-cultural analysis of King’s writings, with attention to influences on his thought and to his legacy.
 Full Course Description

-PT718 Christian Worship: Principles and Practice Tuesday, 6 – 8:30 pm Dr. Joseph Donnella PR/CR=TH601 This course provides a biblical, theological, historical, and contemporary analysis of worship in the classical Christian tradition, emphasizing commonalities, denominational distinctives, and current issues.
+PT718 Christian Worship: Principles and Practice (Postponed) Tuesday, 6 – 8:30 pm Dr. Joseph Donnella PR/CR=TH601 This course provides a biblical, theological, historical, and contemporary analysis of worship in the classical Christian tradition, emphasizing commonalities, denominational distinctives, and current issues.
 Full Course Description

 PT799 Ministry-in-Context Thursday, 6 – 8:30 pm Dr. Pat Fosarelli PR=completion of degree requirements specified here, plus permission of the instructor and the approval of the placement experience by the middle of the term prior to enrollment in the course.
 A supervised field placement experience and concurrent theological reflection seminar, open only to M.A. in Christian Ministries candidates who have completed at least 36 credits.
 Full Course Description